learn-co-students/dsc-2-13-04-review-using-sqlite-lab-online-ds-sp-000/README.md

 ## Objectives

+You will be able to:

-1. Solidify our ability to interact with SQL databases by writing more `SELECT` statements
+- Solidify our ability to interact with SQL databases by writing more `SELECT` statements
-2. Use `SELECT` with `ORDER BY` and `DESC`/`ASC` to order our results by the values of a specific column
+- Use `SELECT` with `ORDER BY` and `DESC`/`ASC` to order our results by the values of a specific column
-3. Use `LIMIT` to select only a certain number of rows
+- Use `LIMIT` to select only a certain number of rows
-4. Use `BETWEEN` to obtain results that fit between specified values
+- Use `BETWEEN` to obtain results that fit between specified values

-### Famous Dogs
+## Famous Dogs

 We have a database full of famous dogs!
 The `dogs` table is populated with the following data: